mezis/tsuga/README.md

 The [source](http://github.com/mezis/tsuga-demo) of the demo is an example of how to use Tsuga.

+### Why?

+Yes, Google Maps [does this](https://code.google.com/p/google-maps-utility-library-v3/wiki/Libraries#Marker_Clusterer_Plus)... for small datasets.

+- **Performance**.
+If you're handling thousands to millions of points of interest, you cannot rely on client-side clustering anymore, if only because sending the coordinates across would take minutes. <br/>
+  Tsuga gives you millisecond queries to find clusters to display, even when your source dataset is huge.

+- **Structure**.
+Client-side solution cluster the markers you have.
+If you want to let users drill down into data, you need to preserve a tree
+  structure: zooming in on a cluster should show what's "inside". <br/>
+  Tsuga builds a walkable tree of clusters.

 # Installation

 Add the `tsuga` gem to your `Gemfile`: